top of page

 Procedure

 When a person has scheduled services, he/she has the responsibility to be ready a minimum of 15 minutes early and to board the vehicle no later than 5 minutes after it arrives or to cancel the trip within a reasonable period of time, i.e. a minimum of one hour or more before the scheduled pick-up time.
-Services cancelled within the one hour prior to service timeline will be considered a no-show.
+Services cancelled after the one hour prior to service timeline will be considered a no-show.

 Piattran will maintain records in order to keep track of no-show incidents.
 After the third no-show incident, a verbal warning will be provided to the rider.
 If you are a “No-Show” all subsequent trips for that day will be automatically cancelled unless you telephone Piattran and confirm that you still need your other trips at the time that the no show occurs.

 Each successive no-show will be charged at the cost of one leg of the trip.
 Services will continue to be provided through six no-shows.
-Once he/she reaches the sixth no-show and it totals at least 50% of their rides within a 30-day period, services will be suspended until such time as he/she pays the outstanding no- show fees.
+Once he/she reaches the sixth no-show and it totals at least 50% of their rides within a 30-day period, services will be suspended until such time as he/she pays the outstanding no-show fees.

 Client information will be reviewed on the 15th of each month.
 Clients determined to have chronic no-show problems may be suspended for up to thirty days to allow room for those clients who really need and will use the service.
 Determinations will be made on a case-by-case basis and are at the sole discretion of Piattran.